hyi96/TaskApp/docs/features.md

 ## Vacation Mode

-Vacation mode protects all daily streaks during absences.
+Vacation mode protects all daily streaks during absences without any gold cost.

 - **Toggle** — Enabled and disabled from the main window via a toggle button.
 - **Effect** — When enabled, all daily streaks are automatically protected on new-day transitions at no gold cost.
 The new-day review window is not shown.
+Each daily's `LastCompletionPeriod` is advanced via `ProtectStreak()` without deducting gold or creating log entries.
+- **Multi-Day Gaps** — Vacation mode handles multi-day absences correctly. `ProtectStreak()` advances `LastCompletionPeriod` to the previous period start regardless of how many days were missed.
 - **Per-User** — The setting is stored in `UserProfile.IsVacationMode` and persisted with the user profile.
 - **Tooltip** — The toggle button displays a tooltip indicating the current state and what clicking will do.